dgroomes/stackoverflow-look-back/README.md

 * This project has ballooned and I could really use some ESLint or something to do the undifferentiated heavy lifting of finding basic problems.
 For example, I changed the signature of the RPC client, and it's pretty easy to miss a call site and update the args.
+* Get rid of the symlinks.
+It doesn't work on Windows.
+I think I need a build script, like the Firefox build script.
+It be should be pretty easy to make a Windows bat script or maybe Powershell.

 ## Finished Wish List items